Vestmanna

 Vestmanna is a town in the Faroe Islands on the west of the island of Streymoy.

 It was formerly a ferry port, until an undersea tunnel, the Vágatunnilin, was built from Vágar to Kvívík and Stykkið further south on Streymoy.
 The cliffs west of Vestmanna, Vestmannabjørgini, are very popular for excursions by boat.

 A 'Vestmann' was a "Westman", or Gael in Old Norse.
 The original name was Vestmannahavn, i.e. "Westmen's/Irishmen's harbour".

 History

 In December 1759, during the Seven Years' War, François Thurot's squadron sheltered from stormy conditions at Vestmanna.
 The lack of supplies available from the islanders motivated the subsequent raids by the squadron on the north Irish coast.
+Sólvá the 1.st was a queen in the 1890s.
+She was born and raised in Vestmanna, her castle was in Tórshavn, but in 1900 there was a revolution against the throne, Sólvá was killed and her family did not want to carry her legacy, 10 years later.
+Legends say she haunts her childhood home, in Vestmanna.

 Geography

 It is surrounded by the mountains of Hægstafjall (296 m), Økslin (317 m), Loysingafjall (639 m), and Moskurfjall (624 m).